SensorGnomes for your Motus receiving needs

 Uploads data directly to the Motus Wildlife Telemetry web-server if an internet connection is present

-The SensorGnome is open source.
+The SensorGnome is open source, and assembled from "off the shelf" components.
 Open source means reduced costs and flexibility in the choice of components.
-It means you can customize the SensorGnome to fit your needs.
-It also means that you have some decisions to make, and those decisions will affect the cost and performance of your SensorGnome.
-Here we discuss the major options available to customize your SensorGnome.
+It means you can customize those components to fit your needs.
+It also means that you have some decisions to make regarding the components to use, and those decisions will affect the cost and performance of your SensorGnome.
+Here we discuss the components you're most likely to customize depending on your particular Motus station installation.

-How many antennas your receiving station needs depends on your objectives.
+Each antenna that you need for your Motus station requires its own dedicated receiver.
+How many antennas your Motus station needs depends on your objectives.
 A single omni-directional antenna may suffice to record presence/absence of, say, colonial roosting shorebirds.
-A "detection fence" arrangement of 2 opposing long-range Yagi antennas may be adequate to detect animals passing by during migration.
-A more complicated arrangement of antennas may be required to meet a combination of objectives.
-In a SensorGnome, each antenna gets a dedicated receiver.
-How many antennas you need dictates how many receivers you need.
+A "detection fence" arrangement of two pairs of opposing long-range Yagi antennas (one pair at each Motus frequency: 166 MHz and 434 MHz) may be adequate to detect animals passing by during migration.
+A more complicated arrangement of antennas may be required depending on your Motus objectives.

 AC or DC power source?

-If you're confident you'll be locating your SensorGnome within a few feet of an AC power source (think of a standard wall outlet in your home), you can save $50 by not adding the the option for a DC power source.
-But you will need the components for a DC power source if powering your SensorGnome with solar or another DC supply (e.g., a 12V LED power supply).
-By the way, using a 12V power supply can be an attractive and cheaper alternative to solar when you have AC power nearby (within 500' or so) but not close enough to use the AC adapter for the Raspberry Pi.
+If you're confident you'll be installing your SensorGnome within a few feet of an AC power source (think of a standard wall outlet in your home), you can save on costs by omitting DC power source components.
+But if you're expecting to power your SensorGnome with solar or another DC supply (e.g., a 12V LED power supply), you will need to add the DC components.
+By the way, using a 12V power supply can be an attractive and cheaper alternative to solar when you have AC power nearby (within 500' or so) but not close enough to use the standard AC/DC power adapter.
 Ask us how!

 What type of coaxial connector for your receivers?

 Depending on your antenna source, you're likely going to be using coaxial cables with either PL-259/UHF-male connectors (e.g., Laird PLC-1669 9-element Yagi) or BNC-male connectors.
-If you need a different connector (e.g., N type), let us know and we can probably accommodate it, though it will add a few days of "handling time" before we can ship your SensorGnome.
+We can also source and install N-type connectors, just let us know when you order the assembly.

 Order turnaround time

-We build and test SensorGnomes to order.
+We source, assemble, and test your SensorGnomes to order.
 As a one-employee operation, we aim for a shipping date 10 - 14 days after we receive your order.
 The turnaround time may be longer depending on order size.
 However, we will do our best to accommodate shorter turnaround times as necessary.